FREESTONE COUNTY HISTORICAL MUSEUM

 We just added a new quilt, made from men's silk ties and suit linings, to our collections from Jo Olive Watson Turner Zickhur.

-The metal building on the back of our property, which houses the Whitaker patrol car and the Emmon's Art Car along with several items, was just closed in the first week in May 2017 by McLeod Construction of Fairfield.
+The metal building on the back of our property, which houses the Whitaker patrol car and the Emmon's Art Car, along with the newly restored fire truck, was just closed in the first week in May 2017 by McLeod Construction of Fairfield.
 WE ARE VERY GRATEFUL to Don McLeod for donating his time and completing the enclosure at cost!!!
 THANK YOU DON!!!

 Bill Green and Carroll Embry drove the 1936 newly restored Fairfield fire truck back to the museum from Mr. Green's shop on Wednesday, May 17th at 1:00 pm.
 Don Thornton is riding in the back.

-Mr. Green and Mr. Embry along with Steve White donated their time in repairing the fire truck.
+Mr. Green and Mr. Embry, along with Steve White, donated their time in repairing the fire truck.
 The original engine is still in tact and was only cleaned to get it back into running condition.
-Mrs. Sharon Embry reupholstered the seats.
+Mrs. Sharon Embry reupholstered the seats and added the gold lettering on the side that says "Fairfield Fire Department".
+Curator, Patricia Pratt, awarded all three men certificates on June 8th on behalf of the Museum.
+June 12th the fire truck was one of the leading items in the 2017 Freestone County Parade.
+Carroll Embry was the driver while Bill Green operated the siren.
+Riders were Patricia Pratt, Sharon Embry, Peggy Sue, Sid Ivy, and Linda Mullen.

 A new online fundraising event was created to help celebrate the 50 Year Anniversary.